 We offer a service of Independent Examination of charity accounts.
 Independent examination is the alternative to a full audit by a firm of registered auditors.
 It is available for most charities up to £1M income in England and Wales (£500,000 income in Scotland and Northern Ireland).

 Dr Gareth Morgan is a Fellow of the Association of Charity Independent Examiners and an Academic Fellow of the Association of International Accountants, and is thus permitted under the legislation to act as independent examiner (IE) for charities up to the maximum size for independent examination.
 He has over 30 years of work in the charity sector, specialising in charity accounting.
 As well as acting as IE to a wide range of charities, he offers training and professional backup to other IEs.

-Independent examination is slightly simpler than a full audit, and can be undertaken by a wider range of people, but it is still an extremely thorough form of scrutiny, with the requirements laid down by legislation, by the Directions of the Charity Commission (10 stages) and by detailed reporting duties set out in regulations.
+Independent examination is slightly simpler than a full audit, and can be undertaken by a wider range of people, but it is still an extremely thorough form of scrutiny, with the requirements laid down by legislation, and in England & Wales by the Directions of the Charity Commission (13 stages) and by detailed reporting duties set out in regulations.
 Requirements in Scotland and Northern Ireland are similar, but with important differences.
-An IE gives a professional opinion on your accounts, in the form of a detailed page in the financial statements similar to an audit report.
+An IE gives a professional opinion on your accounts, in the form of a detailed report in the financial statements similar to an audit report.
 Almost all funders of charitable organisations are nowadays happy to accept independently examined accounts for charities in the relevant income bands.

 At Kubernesis we have experience of providing independent examinations for all types of charities including: